AhmedAbdelkawy-hub/Selenium-Practice-And-Tasks/README.md

-# Selenium-Practice-And-Tasks-
+# Selenium-Practice

-Find Elements locators  And  working with different Types of Elements and tasks
+ - Find Elements locators
+ - Working with different Types of Elements